unsudo-org/doc/doc/funding.md

 		- Make it easy for web2 devs to jump into web3.
 		- Abstract JAM.
 	- and what are we not trying to do
+		- Not trying to make a layer 2.0 or parachain.
+		- Not going to be building another JAM.
+		- Not going bankrupt
 # Ecosystem Fit
 ## How does Unsudo integrate into the Polkadot Ecosystem
 - Polkadot has a vision of tools and chains being used on top of JAM to target many groups.
 We are building Layer 1.5 on top of Polkadot JAM, which will focus on delivering to ??? some specific niche ???.